domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 <p class="meta">04 Jan 2018 - Berkeley, CA</p>

+Let the Right One In -- John Ajvide Lindqvist
 House of Leaves -- Mark Z. Danielewski
 Reconstructing Earth -- Braden R. Allenby
 Stories of Your Life and Others -- Ted Chiang